 - Request a replacement SSA-1099 or SSA-1042S, the forms the agency mails to you every January for tax purposes that summarize your benefits for the previous year.

-- Check the status of a pending claim or appeal of disability benefits.
+- Check the status of a pending claim or an appeal of a disability benefits decision.

 It's important to note that while you cannot use a My Social Security account directly to apply for benefits, there is a link to start receiving retirement benefits on the SSA website.